data-henrik/JWTutil/Db2_JWT.md

 ### Configure Db2 for JWT
 With the above keystore and its items in place, it is time again to turn to Db2.

 1. Create a file sqllib/cfg/db2token.cfg with the content as shown in [db2token.cfg](db2token.cfg).
 The parts of the [token configuration file](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.admin.sec.doc/doc/c_token_config.html) tell Db2 where to find the keystore and how to verify received JWTs.
 It defines the issuer "data_henrik" and that it uses the field "name" to identify the user.
 Thereafter, it makes the labels for the secret key and for the RSA certificate known.
-Note that only one of them is required, but we are going to test both symmetric / shared key as well as the private / public key algorithms.
+Note that only one of them is required, but we are going to test both symmetric / shared key as well as the asymmetric public / private key algorithms.
 2. Update Db2 to enable [token-based authentication](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.admin.config.doc/doc/r0011454.html).
 The configuration is set to the combination of SERVER_ENCRYPT and TOKEN.
     ```
    db2 update dbm cfg using SRVCON_AUTH SERVER_ENCRYPT_TOKEN